 FacultyMichael R. Stallcup, Chair and Professor of Biochemistry and Molecular Biology

 Zoltan A. Tokes, Vice Chair for Doctoral Education and Master of Science Program

 Joseph G. Hacia, Vice Chair for Medical Education

 Catherine and Joseph Aresty Chair in Urologic Research: Chih-Lin Hsieh

 Judy and Larry Freeman Chair in Basic Science Research: Amy S. Lee

 H. Leslie Hoffman and Elaine S. Hoffman Chair in Cancer Research: Peter A. Jones

-William M. Keck Chair in Biochemistry: Lawrence H. Kedes
+William M. Keck Chair in Biochemistry: Laurence H. Kedes

 J. Harold and Edna L. LaBriola Chair in Genetic Orthopaedic Research: Baruch Frenkel